Ensenada Cruise Port Guide

 2.5 Car Rentals

 • Rental services: For those who prefer complete independence, car rentals are available at the port and in the city.
 Renting a car gives you the freedom to explore at your own pace, but be aware that traffic can be heavy, especially during peak hours.
 Fiesta is near port and works well. https://www.fiestarentacar.com/ I have rented there.
-There is a new place Pacifico at port as well.
+There is a new place Pacifico at port security as well hawking cars.

-Driving in Ensenada: Driving in Ensenada is relatively straightforward, but the signage, road infrastructure, traffic culture is different from US.
-Be cautious as stop signs are less respected, lots of pot holes, occasional street dogs, and cars swerving to miss potholes.
-Downtown stopsigns are often faded and hidden.
-Gas stations are all full service.
+Driving in Ensenada: Driving in Ensenada is relatively straightforward, but the signage, road infrastructure, and traffic culture is different from US.
+Be cautious as stop signs are less respected, lots of potholes, occasional street dogs, and cars swerving to miss our famous “batches” potholes.
+Downtown stop signs are often faded and hidden.
+Gas stations are all full-service.
+I don’t recommend it for shore day as the expense, and mild uncertainty of different traffic customs makes it a not relaxing hassle.

 3. Wi-Fi and Connectivity